GoodRequest/passport-jwt-wrapper/README.md

 # JWT Authentication Library
 Authentication Library developed and used by the GoodRequest s.r.o.
 It is based on the [express](https://expressjs.com/) framework for Node.js runtime using JWTs.
+It is wrapper around [passportjs](https://www.passportjs.org/) library designed to minimize boilerplate.
 This library should take of the user authentication, it is divided into [modules](#modules):
 - Login
 - Securing endpoints